 Being born with a disability and being kept in the dark about it for 46 years, meant there would be no getting away from my emotions being impacted.

 Every struggle, every fear, all the anxiety and stress brought about through my neurological impairments, could have been limited with family encouragement, help and support.
-Years of sleepless nights because of bad thoughts could have been avoided.
-Stress around having to do my exercises every night seven days a week could have been limited, if I’d have known why I was made to do my exercises.
-My wanting to talk about my disability and being told there was nothing wrong with me, to get on with my life, set the tone.
+Years of sleepless nights because of bad thoughts, could have been avoided.
+Stress around my having to do my exercises every night seven days a week could have been limited, if I’d have known why I was pushed to do them by my mum.

-Although it was never said, it became obvious that my parents had made a decision to ignore my disability, instead of making what I dealt with inclusive for my family to help me deal with.
+Although it was never said, it became obvious that a decision had been taken to ignore my disability, instead of making what I dealt with inclusive for my family to help me deal with.

-Through my writing, I find an understanding on each of my experiences.
-My blogs have allowed me to make sense of the early years up to this point, for me to rationale my experiences.
+Through my writing, I am able to find an understanding on each of my experiences.
+My writing has allowed me to make sense of the early years up to this point, for me to rationale my experiences.
 For the first time I am finally able to make sense of my experiences.